oliver-house/credit-risk-modelling/README.md

 - Feature interactions between EXT_SOURCE scores and credit/income ratios
 - Resolve the train/test null-handling asymmetry noted under Inference, which needs a full re-run to re-baseline every number
 - Population stability monitoring against the score bands, once there is a second batch to compare
+- Decide the blend deliberately rather than by inertia. +0.00053 over XGBoost alone on the holdout is close to free, but it is also close to nothing, and it triples the models to load and maintain at inference